dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 | `price`                 | Unit price                      |
 | `quantity`              | Number of this item included in the order |

-In addition, there are a number of additional data points that it is possible to capture using Snowplow ecommerce tracking through GTM, but we are unclear if Google supports.
+In addition, there are a number of additional data points that it is possible to capture using DreamFactory ecommerce tracking through GTM, but we are unclear if Google supports.
 (GA ecommerce tracking supports the fields, but it is not clear if the GTM implementation of GA's ecommerce tracking supports them):

 | **Variable name**       | **Description**                 |
 |:------------------------|:--------------------------------|